-The series switches are green DIN-rail industrial Ethernet switches applied in the wind power, distribution network automation, power, and intelligent transportation industries.
-The series switches provide Mini USB Console port, and supports IEC62439-6 and VCT.
+The switch is green DIN-rail industrial Ethernet switches applied in the wind power, distribution network automation, power, and intelligent transportation industries.
+The switch supports IEC62439-6 and VCT.
 The Reset button allows one-touch recovery.
 The brilliant performance of the switches satisfies the needs of many industries.